-Bladesmithing anvils need not be more than a rectangular block of steel, but this eighty year old beast allows me to do other blacksmithing work from time to time.
 The anvil is the table which supports the steel as it is hammered into shape.
+Bladesmithing anvils need not be more than a rectangular block of steel, this one is 255lbs, about half of it set into the floor.
+The eighty year old John Brooks London-pattern anvil is useful for other forging work such as making fittings and tools.
 Portable or part time anvils are good in the 100-130 pound range, a shop anvil for regular work is better in the 150-250 pound range, depending on the work.
 For Japanese sword style bladesmithing, a thin layer of water is used on the anvil to keep the fire scale off of the blade as it is forged.

 Finished charcoal is chopped and stored in a metal bin for use in the forge.
 The steel bin helps keep the charcoal dry, and prevents sparks from igniting the large stored supply before its time.
 The shovel was made from farm machinery almost a century ago by a prairie blacksmith.

 Blacksmiths must have a variety of long-handled tongs for holding hot steel as it is shaped.
 Tongs must hold steel tightly to avoid slipping or dropping under the forces of hammering.
-This set has been modified from a more standard type and is designed specifically to hold the tapered tangs of tanto as they are in the later stages of forging.
+This set has been modified from a more standard type and is designed specifically to hold the tapered tangs of tanto during the later stages of forging.

-Read more about this hammer and find out why *You* Need A Japanese Swordsmith’s Hammer.
+Read more about these hammers and find out why *You* Need A Japanese Swordsmith’s Hammer.

 A blacksmithing standby, the leg and thick forged jaws can handle most anything from filing to hammering.
 The vise holds the blade while it is being profiled with a file.
 In addition to very sturdy construction, a post vise has an iron leg that goes straight to the floor under the rear jaw.
 This transfers the energy of hammer blows to the floor instead of breaking out the bolts mounting it to the bench.
-The long handle allows you to really clamp hard on a piece of iron, and the smooth jaws do not mar the soft, hot iron.
+The long handle provides plenty of leverage for tightening, and the smooth jaws do not mar the soft, hot iron.

 A vise should be mounted at the height of a ‘smith’s elbow for operations such as filing and bending.
 This tool was forged around a century ago and is on its last, and only, leg.
-It is still mounted to the original wooden stand I have used for it since 1992.
+Until recently it remained mounted to the original wooden stand I had used for it since 1992.